Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

-In recent research, LLMs have been spotlighted for their pivotal role in software maintenance, with program repair emerging as their most prevalent application.
+In recent research, program repair has emerged as a prevalent application.
 Among the LLMs, as shown in Table~\ref{tab:program_repair}, Codex~\cite{wu2023effective,xia2023automated} and ChatGPT~\cite{xia2023conversational} have particularly distinguished themselves in the program repair domain. \textbf{ChatGPT edges ahead due to its inherent interactive design, enabling a continuous feedback loop that yields refined and contextually apt patches}~\cite{xia2023conversational,xia2023keep}.
 Such conversational dynamics, coupled with rigorous comparisons across diverse baselines, underscore its superior adaptability and efficiency.

-Several key findings punctuate the research on LLMs for program repair: \begin{itemize} \item\textbf{Interactive feedback.} Incorporating an interactive feedback loop, as observed with ChatGPT, significantly augments the accuracy of program repair~\cite{xia2023conversational}.
+Summarising several key findings from research on LLMs for program repair: \begin{itemize} \item\textbf{Interactive feedback.} Incorporating an interactive feedback loop, as observed with ChatGPT, significantly augments the accuracy of program repair~\cite{xia2023conversational}.
 This dynamic interplay between patch generation and validation fosters a deeper understanding of the software's semantics, leading to more effective repairs.

 \item\textbf{Domain-specific integration.} Merging the capabilities of LLMs with domain-specific knowledge and techniques further enhances their performance.
 Customized prompts, project-specific fine-tuning, and leveraging SE techniques~\cite{xia2023automated,wang2023software} can dramatically elevate the efficacy of LLM-driven program repairs.